opencord/docs/operating_cord/gui.md

 The *username* and *password* for the GUI are defined in the [`xos-core`](../charts/xos-core.md) helm chart.

+If you haven't customized the `xos-core` chart installation, then you'll be able to login using the default username/password values: `admin@opencord.org/letmein`.

 ## Opening the GUI in minikube

 The above works the same way when running on `minikube`, but